JWST Fine Guidance Sensor

 Calibration

 In order to be able to calibrate the FGS, the ground system requires data collected with the "calibration" function.
 In this mode, the FGS acts like a camera, obtaining full frame or subarray images with one guider while the other tracks a guide star.
 These data are then used to measure and correct for geometric distortion, intra-pixel non-uniformity, flat field response, bias, bad pixels, and other performance characteristics.
-The "calibration" function was used during commissioning and is only available for calibration.
+The "calibration" function is only available for calibration observations.

 Identification